fraunhofer-society/github_crawler/README.md

 where the {} variables need to replaced with actual values.

-This project is free and open source: it is licensed under the GNU Affero General Public License v3 or later (AGPLv3+) - see LICENSE.md.
+This project is free and open source:

+* It is licensed under the GNU Affero General Public License v3 or later (AGPLv3+) - see LICENSE.md.
-It uses third-party open source modules, see pyproject.toml and THIRDPARTY.md.
+*  It uses third-party open source modules, see pyproject.toml and THIRDPARTY.md.